-With customers demanding a better customer experience and new strides in regulatory disruption, the insurance industry is undergoing massive changes right now.
+With customers demanding better experiences and new strides in regulatory disruption, the insurance industry is undergoing massive changes.
 Major insurance companies are trying to keep up with the pressures they face while driving growth and greater efficiency.

-One way they're accomplishing this is through technology modernization, and that's where new cloud technologies come in.
-Here's a look at what insurance companies are up against in today's market and how cloud-based communications solutions are helping them rise to the challenge:
+One way they're accomplishing this is through technology modernization — and that's where new cloud technologies come into play.
+Here's a look at what insurance companies are up against in today's market and how cloud-based communications solutions are helping them rise to the challenge.

 An Old Industry Facing Modern Challenges

 The insurance industry has been around for centuries, weathering various storms along the way, but it's facing especially powerful headwinds right now.
 Ambitious "insurtech" startups have disrupted the market, pioneering innovative models for delivering insurance that promise an intuitive digital experience, rapid service, and attractive prices.
-Customers, having grown accustomed to technology-enabled convenience in so many aspects of their lives, want major insurance firms to provide these same types of products and services in addition to greater transparency in their pricing.
+Customers, having grown accustomed to technology-enabled convenience in so many aspects of their lives, want major insurance firms to provide these same types of products and services in addition to greater pricing transparency.
 Insurers feel they have to adapt to these changing market conditions to stay competitive.

-Insurance companies also benefit from a more efficient administration when they use cloud technologies.
-For example, insurance firms with multiple locations can seamlessly manage them all at once rather than having to keep track of disparate and costly systems.
+Insurance companies also benefit from more efficient administration when they use cloud technologies.
+Insurance firms with multiple locations, for example, can seamlessly manage them all at once rather than having to keep track of disparate and costly systems.
 They can also centrally access company-wide analytics and monitoring tools for tracking, regulatory, or troubleshooting purposes as needed.
 Operating on a single cloud-based communications system across multiple locations offers productivity benefits, too.
 Employees can spend less time trying to figure out how to use multiple communications tools and instead become proficient in using the same platform while in the office and on the road.

 The insurance industry faces many pressures today, but innovative insurance companies are modernizing their processes with the help of cloud technologies.
 Will your company be one of them?